Working With Files and Directories

 If you open the current directory using your operating system’s graphical file explorer,

-directory will appear there too.
+the thesis directory will appear there too.

 While they are two different ways of interacting with the files,